 - Why is the end result worth the pain?
 Because you deserve the end result.

-Emotional eating can lead to weight gain, diabetes, and higher blood sugars, plus many other diseases.
-To give you something that will help you with eating and diabetes, this will help you!
+Diabetes and emotional eating can lead to weight gain, and higher blood sugars, plus many other diseases.
+To give you something that will help you with eating and diabetes and lower your blood sugar, this will help you!
 I hoped you enjoyed this article and if you have any questions about diabetes and emotional eating, please leave a comment below.